Our passion for unique

 My strong passion for the natural world and plants resulted in degrees in agro- and biotechnology, nature conservation and botany.
 I was able to work at Kew botanical gardens in London and research centers during my studies.

-In 2018 I found my dream job at Deroose Plants – Exotic Plant where I’m responsible for the R&D, breeding and collection greenhouse.
+In 2018 I found my dream job at Deroose Plants – Exotic Plant where I’m Manager Assortment Development and Cooperation.

 About my nursery, Taerwe Tropicals